gboyegadada/esperjs/README.md

 ### Esper JS
-Fun simulation of the ESPER Machine from the photo analysis scene in Blade Runner (1982) using HTML5 speech recognition.
+Fun emulation of the ESPER Machine from the photo analysis scene in Blade Runner (1982) using HTML5 speech recognition.

 ### Requirements